Alexa for Shopping (formerly Amazon Rufus) 2026: How Amazon's AI Assistant Recommends Products

 For Amazon, this is strategically sensitive.
 If product discovery starts outside Amazon, the marketplace loses part of its traditional gatekeeper role.

 The main customer interface then shifts from a marketplace page to an AI interface.
-Rufus is Amazon’s answer to that exact shift.
+Amazon’s AI shopping assistant is the answer to that exact shift.

-That also explains Amazon’s rollout behavior: Rufus is not treated as a side feature.
+That also explains Amazon’s rollout behavior: Alexa for Shopping is not treated as a side feature.
 Amazon wants it to capture users early in research, guide selection, and keep purchase intent inside the Amazon ecosystem.

-The classic entry point is still the Rufus chat interface.
-But for sellers and vendors, the real story is the growing set of touchpoints and workflows where Rufus now appears across search, product detail pages, and cart.
+The classic entry point is still the Alexa for Shopping chat interface.
+But for sellers and vendors, the real story is the growing set of touchpoints and workflows where the assistant now appears across search, product detail pages, and cart.

 Touchpoints across the customer journey

-One entry point already appears in the desktop search bar: before users even hit the SERP, Amazon can surface Rufus prompts based on the query.
+One entry point already appears in the desktop search bar: before users even hit the SERP, Amazon can surface Alexa prompts based on the query.

 A core SERP touchpoint is Researched by AI.
 Conceptually, this module is close to an AI Overview in traditional search engines: it condenses the results page into a generative decision layer instead of showing only isolated listings.